 Travelling is always the best way to encounter true stories.
 Ming-Hsang, a deaf, decided to cycle around Taiwan before graduating from the college.
 This film, lasting for 100 minutes, documents his trip which lasted 7 days and 6 nights.
 He camped at the beach of Tai-Ma-Li on the first evening, playing guitar.
 Although he has hearing problems, he is still very much interested in sounds.
 The next morning, he followed Tai-11 highway.
 He met a group of people filming MV at the east coastline.
 They also film him.
 The third day, he was on the Su-Hua highway, a highway notoriously difficult to conquer for cyclists.
 He met a Lithuanian girl at Han-Ben railway station.
 She missed the train to Hua-Lien.
 He helped her to get on her train by communication with her by pens and papers.
-Written by

 Did You Know?

 The film was the official representative of Taiwan to the 80th Academy Awards in the Best Foreign Language Film category.
 Taiwan's national Film Board has originally selected Lust, Caution

 (2007) to represent the island, but when that film was disqualified on a technicality, Taiwan was given a matter of hours to select a new film - and they went with "Island Etude".
 See more